-11. Does your veterinary school curriculum address the unequal regional health impacts of climate change globally?

-- This subject was addressed in depth by the core curriculum. - This subject was moderately addressed by the core curriculum. - This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework). - 0 This subject was not covered.
+The Ontario Veterinary College's DVM curriculum does not address educating clients on the health and environmental co-benefits of patient diets.
+1.17.
+Does your veterinary school curriculum address the carbon footprint of vetcare systems?
+This subject was addressed in depth by the core curriculum.
+(3 points) This subject was moderately addressed by the core curriculum.
+(2 points) This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
+(1 point) This topic was not covered.
+(0 points) Score Assigned: 1 Score explanation: